-Cucumber Solid Shea Butter Sugar Scrub Cubes
+Solid Shea Butter Sugar Scrub Cube Recipe

 My mother LOVES this!!!
 She opened up the container and said the cucumber smelled like she had just cut one up.
 So fresh and clean.
 Like me she uses her hands a lot and they’re very rough.
 One use and they’re now baby soft.
-Thank you so much for the pretty packaging.
-She actually giggled when she opened it.

 Love these sugar scrub cubes!